 People driving through Fullerton can expect a bumpy ride on streets that are dotted with divots, cracked like alligator skin and broken up in spots with potholes.

 An Orange County Transportation Authority (OCTA) report¹ from earlier this year gave Fullerton the worst road rating of all cities in Orange County.
-Current and former city council members acknowledged in a 2016 state of the city video that Fullerton roads are old and need repairs, but they stated that there wasn’t much excitement in it previously.
+Current and former city council members acknowledged in a 2016 state of the city video that Fullerton roads are old and need repairs, but said that there wasn’t much excitement in it previously.

 Jan Flory, a former city council member, said that in the past infrastructure “just wasn’t a very sexy topic.”